-NBTXR3, a radioenhancer for the potential treatment of head and neck cancer and other solid tumors
+NBTXR3, a radioenhancer for the potential treatment of H&N cancer and other solid tumors

-We have partnered with Nanobiotix S.A. ("Nanobiotix") to develop and commercialize NBTXR3, a radioenhancer designed to be injected directly into a malignant tumor prior to standard radiotherapy.
-When exposed to ionizing radiation, NBTXR3 has been shown to enhance the localized effect of radiotherapy, in our licensed territories of Mainland China, Hong Kong, Taiwan, Macau, South Korea, Singapore and Thailand.
-NBTXR3 is designed to increase the dose of radiotherapy delivered within the tumor without increasing the dose in surrounding healthy tissue.
+We have partnered with Nanobiotix S.A. ("Nanobiotix") to develop and commercialize NBTXR3, a radioenhancer designed to be injected directly into a malignant tumor prior to standard radiotherapy ("RT").
+When exposed to ionizing radiation, NBTXR3 has been shown to enhance the localized effect of RT, in our licensed territories of Mainland China, Hong Kong, Taiwan, Macau, South Korea, Singapore and Thailand.
+NBTXR3 is designed to increase the dose of RT delivered within the tumor without increasing the dose in surrounding healthy tissue.
 NBTXR3 may also prime the body's immune response against cancer.
-We believe that NBTXR3 has a broadly applicable mechanism of action that has the potential to be used in conjunction with radiotherapy in the treatment of various solid tumor types.
+We believe that NBTXR3 has a broadly applicable mechanism of action that has the potential to be used in conjunction with RT in the treatment of various solid tumor types.
 Clinical proof of concept for NBTXR3 has been demonstrated in soft tissue sarcoma, for which Nanobiotix received CE mark approval in the European Union, which is not a part of our licensed territory.
-Nanobiotix is currently prioritizing registration of NBTXR3 for the treatment of locally advanced head and neck cancer, for which the FDA has granted Fast Track designation for the treatment of elderly patients ineligible for platinum-based chemotherapies.
-In a Phase 1 clinical trial (Study 1100), NBTXR3 has shown the potential to convert patients who initially failed checkpoint inhibitor therapy into responders while also displaying a potential abscopal effect.
-Nanobiotix and its collaborators are currently conducting eight clinical trials to evaluate NBTXR3 as a potential treatment in various cancer indications.
-We plan to join the NBTXR3 development program by enrolling patients in China in five of Nanobiotix's ongoing Phase 3 NANORAY-312 clinical trial in locally advanced head and neck ("H&N") cancer.
+Nanobiotix is currently prioritizing registration of NBTXR3 for the treatment of locally advanced H&N cancer, for which the FDA has granted Fast Track designation for the treatment of elderly patients ineligible for platinum-based chemotherapies.
+Additionally, in a Phase 1 clinical trial (Study 1100), NBTXR3 has shown the potential to convert patients who initially failed checkpoint inhibitor therapy into responders while also displaying a potential abscopal effect.
+Nanobiotix and its collaborators are currently conducting clinical trials to evaluate NBTXR3 as a potential treatment in various cancer indications.
+We plan to join the NBTXR3 development program by enrolling patients in China in five of Nanobiotix's current and potential future global pivotal trials across indications and therapeutic combinations including immunotherapy, beginning with Nanobiotix's ongoing Phase 3 NANORAY-312 clinical trial in locally advanced H&N cancer.
+We announced in September 2022 that we had begun enrolling patients in LianBio's licensed territories in the NANORAY-31